Sarah WalczykExecutive Director

 To contact Camren, email CamrenM (AT) Satterberg (DOT) org

-Juliet LeProgram Associate
+Juliet LeProgram Manager

-Juliet joined the Satterberg Foundation in June 2018 as a Program Associate.
+Juliet joined the Satterberg Foundation in June 2018 as a Program Manager.
 She has gained philanthropic and non-profit experience at organizations both locally and internationally.
 Prior to joining Satterberg, Juliet worked at Social Venture Partners, Medic One Foundation, and the Institute of Social and Medical Studies (ISMS).

 Juliet attended Seattle University’s Alber’s School of Business and Economics and received a bachelor’s degree in International Business and Economics.